 For me, I think of how brave she was to begin her ministry simply by walking to the slums and taking action.
 So simple.

 I know from having to get up my nerve to visit my ailing mother-in-law who suffered from mild dementia and often didn't respond to conversation.
 You must take your courage in your hands to make yourself that vulnerable to failure, to rejection.
-I was able to do so only because of Jesus' prodding through a pro-abortion friend and through Bilbo's journey in The Hobbit.
+I was able to do so only because of Jesus' prodding through a disagreement with a pro-abortion friend and through Bilbo's journey in The Hobbit.
 Yes, believe it or not.
 Such weird influences, but God uses what tools He will and I am supremely grateful for that.

 I also know of the tremendous rewards I received in doing so.
 It is one of the reasons I cried through her funeral.
 I loved not only the woman in her prime, but I had been allowed to love the much simpler person she had become in her extreme old age and illness.

 One of Blessed Teresa's most memorable acts that always comes to mind is when she spoke at the National Prayer Breakfast in Washington, D.C.
 She spoke from her heart.
 She spoke what we needed to hear.